-Wasserauen is the start point for the Schäfler Hut hike and is easily accessible by train or car.
-Wasserauen is in the north-east of Switzerland near the Liechtenstein border.
+Wasserauen is the starting point for the Schäfler Hut hike and is easily accessible by train or car.
+Wasserauen is in the northeast of Switzerland near the Liechtenstein border.
 Luckily, Switzerland is a relatively small country so you can reach the town of Wasserauen from most places including Zurich (2-hr journey by car).
 There is no major city nearby with journeys of 2+ hours from Chur, Lucerne, and Bern to reach Wasserauen.
-I was based in Appenzell district when doing this hike so it was just a 15-minute train journey for me.
+I was based in the Appenzell district when doing this hike so it was just a 15-minute train journey for me.

 If you have the Swiss Half-Card you will receive a huge discount on your tickets.
 I bought mine when I arrived in Switzerland and it has saved me over a thousand dollars throughout my trip.

-TRAILHEAD INSTRUCTIONS FOR SCHÄFLER HUT HIKE
+TRAILHEAD INSTRUCTIONS FOR SCHÄFLER RIDGE TRAIL

 The Schäfler Hut hike begins in Wasserauen.
 There is a train station directly at the foot of the hike, which is also where you will find the cable car if you decide not to hike the whole way and take the cable car to Ebenalp.
 When you arrive at Wasserauen, you will find yourself in a giant parking lot.
 A damn pretty parking lot but you will soon realize, this is not an off-the-beaten-path trail.
-There is a cable-car to Ebenalp that I will detail later, which means you get a lot of tourists rather than hikers, which is fine but we are here to detail the hike.
+There is a cable car to Ebenalp that I will detail later, which means you get a lot of tourists rather than hikers, which is fine but we are here to detail the hike.

-From the Alpen Rose hotel, walk away from the Seealpsee direction and away from the parking lot.
+From the Alpen Rose Hotel, walk away from the Seealpsee direction and away from the parking lot.
 The trail is on the left side next to a wooden house and heads directly up into the forest.

 The map below shows the entire hiking region near Wasserauen.
 As you can see there are so many different connecting trails, which makes it a great spot for all different abilities and schedules.
 In this blog post, I’ll share how to hike to Schäfler and return but in the Alpstein region, there are always many options for how to make a loop or visit multiple spots in one day.